Introduction to the foundations of geometry

 true, regardless the physical limitations of any attempt

 at accuracy verifications.
-For example, it must regard any two points as
+Any two points are regarded as

-either equal, or different, and that between any two different points there
+either equal or different, and between any two distinct points there

 are other points and so on, which logically implies that any segment

 contains infinitely many points.
-This infinity so comes as a mere good
+This infinity just comes as a good

 Actually, this geometry is known to be inaccurate as a description of